Vaent/CardPeeGee/documentation/Tech debt.md

 ### Desired

-- Add dev tools to facilitate manual testing
-  - Specify what cards to deal (for new encounter, scoring etc)
 - Improve referencing in the Text utility.
 - Reduce the use of magic numbers e.g. number of cards in starting hand.
   - Ultimately most of these parameters should be redefinable to support extensions to the base game.